-(1) On or before the date any key employee or primary management official is employed by a Gaming Enterprise authorized under this Act, the Gaming Commission, acting on behalf of the Tribe, shall forward to the NIGC the person's completed application for employment containing the information required above under section 10.1. of this Act.

-(2) Prior to issuing a license to a primary management official or key employee, the Gaming Commission, acting on behalf of the Tribe, shall forward to the NIGC, together with a copy of the eligibility determination made under subsection 10.m. above, an investigative report on each background investigation.
+- (1) On or before the date a Key Employee or Primary Management Official is employed by a Gaming Enterprise authorized under this Act, the Gaming Commission, acting on behalf of the Band, shall forward to the NIGC the person's completed application for employment containing the information required above under section 10.1, of this Act. - (2) Prior to issuing a license to a Primary Management Official or Key Employee, the Gaming Commission, acting on behalf of the Band, shall forward to the NIGC, together with a copy of the eligibility determination made under subsection 10.m. above, an investigative report on each background investigation.
 The investigative report on each background investigation shall be forwarded to the NIGC within sixty (60) days after the employee begins work, or within sixty (60) days of the approval of this Act by the NIGC.
-The Gaming Enterprise shall not employ or continue to employ any person as a key employee or primary management official who does not have a license within ninety (90) days of beginning work.
+The Gaming Enterprise shall not employ or continue to employ any person as a Key Employee or Primary Management Official who does not have a license within ninety (90) days of beginning work.